 Landing on the midfoot, on the other hand, reduces impact and removes the brakes.
 Your foot landing under your center of mass allows for a smoother and more economical running style that saves energy and results in faster running speeds.

 When you run this way, you land on the balls of your feet.
 Interestingly, this is the same part of the foot you land on when jumping rope, running sideways, skipping, and running backwards.

 Aside from the core muscles, the rest of the body should be loose.
 It’s not uncommon for runners to hold tension in the shoulders and face when they run.
 Relaxed muscles will increase speed.

 Focus on the present

 Rather than worry about the miles ahead, the weather, or what you’re going to eat when you finish, focus on how your body feels.
-This will help you learn to recognize if you require fuel or hydration or if you feel pain somewhere.

-What is the Pose Method of Running?
+What is Pose Running Method?

 The Pose Method, is based on the idea that there is an optimal pose, or position, for athletes in every sport.